Honours in Anthropology and Sociology

 Outcomes: Students are able to (1) demonstrate coherent and advanced knowledge of key theories and methods in anthropology and sociology; (2) have cognitive and technical skills to demonstrate a broad understanding of empirical and theoretical concepts in anthropology and sociology; (3) demonstrate ability to critically review, analyse, consolidate and synthesize knowledge with with intellectual independence to provide understanding of complex problems and issues in anthropology and sociology; (4) identify, plan and implement an original research project in anthropology and sociology, including appropriate ethical issues; and (5) produce high-level oral and written communication appropriate to the discipline.

-Entry requirements: a weighted average mark of at least 65 per cent in the Level 3 units of the Anthropology and Sociology major; or equivalent, as determined by the relevant board
+Entry requirements: The equivalent of a UWA weighted average mark of at least 70 per cent in the Level 3 units of the Anthropology and Sociology major

 Intake periods: Beginning of year and mid-year